jamesjarvis/jamesjarvis.io/content/posts/reflections-on-singapore/index.md

 ---
-title: "🤔 Reflecting on work and life in Singapore"
+title: "🤔 Reflecting on 3 months living and working in Singapore"
 date: 2024-02-01
-tags: ["reflection"]
+tags: ["reflection", "mini-sabbatical"]
-summary: "What I learned from 3 months of working and living in the nation-state of Singapore"
+summary: "What I learned from my time working and living in the nation-state of Singapore"
 ---

 This is a 3 part series of posts: